rkjames202/Recursion/README.md

 ## Assignment 1

-The first assignment demonstrates finding *n* numbers in the  fibonacci both iteratively and and recursively.
+The first assignment demonstrates finding *n* numbers in the fibonacci sequence both iteratively and and recursively.

 ## Assignment 2